pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

 > journalism in the famous essay of the great champion of Liberty.
 But
 > that sad conclusion is inescapable.

 ### More about Mill on Free Expression by J.P.
-Day {#more-about-mill-on-free-expression-by-j.p.-day}
+Day

 > Mill there maintains that there ought to be “absolute freedom of
 > opinion and sentiment on all subjects,” and that there ought also to